mySimonID/TodoListServer/README.md

 * Xamarin

-keywords nodejs, express, REST, Mongodb
+## Database Set-up

+The project depends on the create of a online Mongodb using https://cloud.mongodb.com.
+Setting up an initial mongodb is free to get you started.
+Once you have the mongodb set-up, then change the file db/DBConfig.js in this repository to your connect string.

 ## Using

 ## Future enhancements
-- Implement authentication
+- [] Implement authentication
-- Implement auto-synch
+- [] Implement auto-synch

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)